Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 - Category setting — open the category dialog.
 Is Send issuance email turned on?

-- Recipient email — open the certificate.
+- Recipient email — open the credential.
 Is the

-Recipient Emailfield filled in and correctly formatted? - Certificate override — in the certificate dialog, is the issuance email checkbox explicitly Unchecked (overriding the category on)?
+Recipient Emailfield filled in and correctly formatted? - Credential override — in the credential dialog, is the issuance email checkbox explicitly Unchecked (overriding the category on)?
 Switch it to Indeterminate or Checked.

 - Timing — the email is sent at creation time only.
-Editing an existing certificate does not re-trigger the email.
+Editing an existing credential does not re-trigger the email.

 - Spam folder — ask the recipient to check spam/junk.